Sand Art Pictures with 5th & 6th Grade

 Two images of hands creating art projects: one cutting shapes, the other arranging vibrant colored papers on a white sheet.

-We used Sand-O Adhesive Boards and X-Acto knives to make our pictures.
+We used Sand-O Adhesive Boards (Amazon Affiliate links used at no cost to you.
+Earnings go to support the costs of this free website.) and X-Acto knives to make our pictures.
 First, we drew the design with pencil.
 Then we carefully cut one shape at a time (being sure not to cut all the way through the board.. a couple times the knife went all the way through, but these were fixed with a little tape on the back).
 Then we peeled off the adhesive layer for one shape, sprinkled sand (some mixed with glitter) onto the sticky area, shook off the excess and returned the leftover sand to the container.

 Colored Sand in Containers